karkcoder/LocalStack-S3-Browser/QUICKSTART.md

 That's it!
 The application should now be running.

-## ✅ Quick Test
+## Quick Test

-1. **Test Connection**: Click "Test Connection" in the top-right corner
+1. Test Connection: Click "Test Connection" in the top-right corner
-2. **Create a Bucket**: Enter a name like "my-test-bucket" and click "Create"
+2. Create a Bucket: Enter a name like "my-test-bucket" and click "Create"
-3. **Upload a File**: Select the bucket, click "Upload", and choose any file
+3. Upload a File: Select the bucket, click "Upload", and choose any file
-4. **Download the File**: Click the download button next to your uploaded file
+4. Download the File: Click the download button next to your uploaded file

-## 🐛 Troubleshooting
+## Troubleshooting

 ### LocalStack not starting?